david-smejkal/wiki2txt/README.md

 Usage: wiki2txt.py [options]

 Options:
   --version                    show program's version number and exit -h, --help                   show this help message and exit -i FILE, --input-file=FILE   Intput xml text will come from FILE otherwise from STDIN.
   -o FILE, --output-file=FILE  Output text will go to FILE otherwise to STDOUT.
-  -n, --no-text               Don't parse text (can be used to parse only links, references and/or categories).
+  -n, --no-text                Don't parse text (designed for use with -r -l -c options).
   -t, --text                   Parse text from input to output (DEFAULT).
   -s NUMBER, --skip=NUMBER     Skip NUMBER of articles and append to output files.
   -q, --quiet                  Don't make any noise.
   -R, --references             Print references in text (links and categories).
   -r FILE, --redirects=FILE    Outsource redirect articles to the specified file.
   -l FILE, --links=FILE        Capture articles' links in the specified file).
   -c FILE, --categories=FILE   Capture articles' categories in the specified file.
   -T, --test                   Parse input from STDIN.
 Use Ctrl + D to end input.
 ```

 # Output Format